Jeb Jungwirth, PhD, MA, Licensed Clinical Psychologist

-Allegheny Therapy & Wellness, LLC is an independent psychology practice serving patients of diverse backgrounds through both online and in-person services, and was established in 2014.
+Allegheny Therapy & Wellness, LLC is an independent practice serving patients through both online and in-person psychotherapy and assessment, and was established in 2014.

 Educational/Academic background:

-Dr. Jungwirth received his Doctorate in Clinical Psychology from Duquesne University in 2013 and his Master of Arts in Clinical Psychology from Duquesne University in 2007.
-He earned his Bachelor of Arts with Honors in Philosophy from the University of Wisconsin, Milwaukee in 2002.
-He obtained professional licensure in 2014 after completing Pennsylvania psychology board postdoctoral requirements.
+Dr. Jungwirth received his Doctorate in Clinical Psychology from Duquesne University (2013) and his Master of Arts in Clinical Psychology from Duquesne University (2007).
+He obtained his Bachelor of Arts with Honors in Philosophy from the University of Wisconsin, Milwaukee (2002).
+He holds full professional board licensure in Pennsylvania (since 2014), and is nationally PsyPact certified (2022 onward) to provide psychological services via telemedicine in 42 States.

 Clinical experience:

-Dr. Jungwirth has been working in mental health for over 20 years, beginning as a crisis counselor for youth and families in Milwaukee in 2001.
-Since then, he has served various roles, including: treatment coordinator for high need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate in training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014).
+Dr. Jungwirth has been working in the mental health field for over 20 years, beginning in 2001 as a crisis counselor for youth in urban neighborhoods in Milwaukee.
+Since then, he has served various roles, including: treatment coordinator for high need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate-in-training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System in community mental health (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014).

-Dr. Jungwirth has taught psychology courses at Duquesne University and the Community College of Allegheny County.
-He has training in neuropsychological assessment, substance abuse/dual-diagnosis treatment, community mental health, holistic-gestalt psychology, and Eastern philosophy-based meditation.
+Dr. Jungwirth has taught courses in developmental, personality, and social psychology at Duquesne University and the Community College of Allegheny County.
+He has training and experience in neuropsychological assessment, substance abuse treatment, ecopsychology, and Eastern philosophy-based meditation.

 Clinical Philosophy: